Maki-Nakagawa-Sakata matrix and Froggatt-Nielsen mechanism: Abstract

-Fermion mass spectra and flavor mixings are studied in detail in the $SU(6) \times SU(2)_R$ model, in which state-mixings beyond the MSSM take place.
-Characteristic patterns of fermion spectra is attributed to the hierarchical structure of effective Yukawa interactions via the Froggatt--Nielsen mechanism and also to the state-mixings beyond the MSSM.
-It is found that the neutrino mass matrix in the mass diagonal basis for charged leptons has no hierarchical structure.
-This is due to the cancellation among the hierarchical factors by the seesaw mechanism with the hierarchical Majorana mass matrix of R-handed neutrinos.
+Flavor mixings together with fermion mass spectra are studied in detail in the $SU(6) \times SU(2)_R$ model, in which state-mixings beyond the minimal supersymmetric standard model (MSSM) take place.
+Characteristic patterns of fermion spectra are attributed to the hierarchical structure of effective Yukawa interactions via the Froggatt-Nielsen mechanism and also to the state-mixings beyond the MSSM.
+It is shown explicitly that the neutrino mass matrix in the mass diagonal basis for charged leptons has no hierarchical structure.
+This is due to the cancellation among the hierarchical factors by the seesaw mechanism with the hierarchical Majorana mass matrix of $R$-handed neutrinos.
 As a consequence, $V_{\rm MNS}$ exhibits large mixing.
-It is shown that a simple setting of parameters in the present model is consistent with all observed values of the Maki-Nakagawa-Sakata matrix elements are reproduced successfully.
+It is found that observed values of the Maki-Nakagawa-Sakata matrix elements are reproduced successfully.

-\section{Introduction}
+\section{INTRODUCTION}

 Understanding the characteristic structure of fermion masses and flavor mixings is one of the major outstanding problems in particle physics.
 Up-type quarks, down-type quarks, charged leptons and neutrinos have distinct hierarchical mass patterns from each other.
 Moreover, the observed flavor mixing is small for quarks but large for leptons.
-This situation is in sharp contrast to a naive expectation from quark--lepton unification.
+This situation is in sharp contrast to a naive expectation from quark-lepton unification.
 We can disentangle ourselves from this discordance by considering the state-mixings between quarks (leptons) and extra particles beyond the minimal supersymmetric standard model (MSSM).
 In fact, it was shown in the context of $SU(6) \times SU(2)_R$ string-inspired model, which contains massless particles beyond the MSSM, that we are able to explain characteristic patterns of the observed mass spectra and mixing matrices of quarks and leptons \cite{Matsu1,Matsu2,Matsu3,Matsu4,Matsu5}.
-In the model the Froggatt--Nielsen (F--N) mechanism \cite{F-N} plays an important role.
-In Ref.\cite{Matsu5} it was predicted that the absolute value of (1, 3) element of the MNS matrix \cite{MNS} $|U_{e3}| = |\sin \th_{13}|$ lies between $\l$ and $\l^2$, where $\l = 0.23$.
-Recently, new data on neutrino mixings become available \cite{th13}.
-The observed value of mixing angle $|\sin \th_{13}|$ turned out to be $\sim \l^{1.3}$, which supports this prediction.
+In the model the Froggatt-Nielsen (F-N) mechanism \cite{F-N} plays an important role.
+In Ref.\cite{Matsu5} it was predicted that the absolute value of the (1, 3) element of the Maki-Nakagawa-Sakata (MNS) matrix \cite{MNS} $|U_{e3}| = |\sin \th_{13}|$ lies between $\l$ and $\l^2$, where $\l = 0.23$.
+Recently, new data on neutrino mixings became available \cite{th13}.
+The observed value of the mixing angle $|\sin \th_{13}|$ turned out to be $\sim \l^{1.3}$, which supports this prediction.